WSU-kduncan/3120-cicd-NolimitDougie/README-CI.md

  - Clicked on `Create repository`
  - Made a name `dtown-1` and set it to `public`

-- How to authenticate with DockerHub via CLI using Dockerhub credentials
-  - what credentials would you recommend providing?
+ From `Account settings` go to `security`
+  - Clicked on `new access token` created a name on the token and set the permissons
+  - From the command line `docker login -u dtown12`
+  - Put the token contents in as the password

 - How to push container image to Dockerhub (without GitHub Actions)
  - `docker push dtown12/dtown-1:latest`

 ## Github Actions